 I live in (Portland/Multnomah County and am a public health advocate/health professional.
 I support a rapid and just transition away from fossil fuels and towards a healthy climate.
 I support reinstatement of the following clause in the Renewable Energy Resolution:

-“Renewable energy” specifically excludes energy derived from fossil fuels, nuclear, non-residential biomass, incineration of municipal and medical waste, and any large-scale future hydroelectric development;
+“Renewable energy” specifically excludes energy derived from fossil fuels, nuclear, biomass, and incineration of municipal and medical waste;

 I am counting on Commissioner _______________ to include that language and pass it.